Last updated on March 25th, 2019 at 04:33 pm

-So you think you want to experience life as a world traveler, but you don’t want to leave your current 9-to-5 job permanently.
-Did you know that there is such a thing as a travel leave of absence?
+So you dream of experiencing life as a world traveler but don’t want to permanently leave your current 9-to-5 job.
+Did you know there is such a thing as a travel leave of absence?

-Last week I brought you into the lives of my friends, Angela, and Jason of the blog, “BodesWell,” and their epic journey across the world in a VW bus.
-But many readers then inquired about what to do if you are not in a position to leave the office or house behind to live abroad–so I wrote this article is for you.
+In a past article I submitted to 8WomenDream.com, I introduced you to the lives of my friends Angela and Jason of BodesWell and their epic journey across the world in a VW bus.
+But many readers then inquired about what to do if you are not in a position to leave the office or house behind to live abroad, so I wrote this article for you.

 In fact, Megan hopes her story inspires more women to take time off to have meaningful fun.
-You don’t have to have a million vacation days or dollars saved up to do this, you just have to say, “Yes!”
-Before Megan set-up an out-of-office auto-reply to answer 30 work days worth of e-mails, she shared the steps of how she got her boss to agree to her extended vacation.
+You don’t have to have a million vacation days or dollars saved to do this; you just have to say, “Yes!”
+Before Megan set up an out-of-office auto-reply to answer 30 work days’ worth of emails, she shared her steps to get her boss to agree to her extended vacation.

 4 Steps to Get Your Boss on Board with Your Big Travel Dream